sthuy9804/msu-cse-outreach.github.io/index.md

 ## NEW!
 Register Interest in Fall 2021 Technovation

-We are now accepting registrations of interest in the Fall 2021 session of Technovation, offered virtually from Lansing, Detroit and Petoskey.
+We are now accepting registrations of interest in the Fall 2021 session of Technovation, offered virtually from Lansing, Detroit and All Michigan.
 [Submit this Google Form](https://docs.google.com/forms/d/e/1FAIpQLScYkEGDvLGIvvX1IrDSDeyeFis2kaqU4k3s0Yk1NCTFTchmYA/viewform?usp=sf_link) to register your interest today!

 ## Mission